BinarySwami-10/JNU-ML-Final-Project/README.md

 ### Problem Statement : Covid-19 tweet sentiment Analysis

-### Best model is 1.BestModel RoBERTa Results.ipynb Notebook, [please see here](https://colab.research.google.com/drive/1Gq3_w9l2kPWKP_CQJjnnHB1mr7XiW9-M?usp=sharing) to evaluate in colab
+### Best model is 0.best_model.ipynb first file in github repo.
+Notebook, [please see here](https://colab.research.google.com/drive/1Gq3_w9l2kPWKP_CQJjnnHB1mr7XiW9-M?usp=sharing) to evaluate in colab

 # How to use
 - open in colab and run instance